Battle of Chosin Reservoir: Request for nuclear weapons

-By the end of the withdrawal, the Chinese troops had advanced and retook almost all of North Korean territories.
-On 24 December 1950, MacArthur submitted a list of "retardation targets" in Korea, Manchuria and other parts of China, and requested 34 atomic bombs from Washington with the purpose of sowing a belt of radioactive cobalt to cease further Chinese advances.
-His request was strongly declined and led to his later dismissal.
+By the end of the withdrawal, the Chinese troops had advanced and retaken almost all of North Korean territories.
+On 24 December 1950, MacArthur submitted a list of "retardation targets" in Korea, Manchuria and other parts of China, and requested 34 atomic bombs from Washington with the purpose of sowing a belt of radioactive cobalt to prevent further Chinese advances.
+His request was firmly declined and led to his later dismissal.

 Legacy

-The Battle of Chosin Reservoir is regarded by some historians as the most brutal in modern warfare by violence, casualty rate, weather conditions, and endurance.
+The Battle of Chosin Reservoir is regarded by some historians as the most brutal in American history due to violence, casualty rate, weather conditions, and endurance.
 Over the course of fourteen days, 17 Medals of Honor (Army and Navy) and 78 Service Cross Medals (Army and Navy) were awarded by the United States, the second most as of 2020 after the Battle of the Bulge (20 MOHs and 83 SCMs).

 American veterans of the battle are colloquially referred to as the "Chosin Few" and symbolized by the "Star of Koto-ri".